Audio: 1968

 Performances currently available on commercial CD are marked by (these are the ones that count as obscurities rather than as rarities)

-Bob Dylan and The Band - "Basement Tapes" acetates, Sunset Sound Recorders (USA); Feldmans/Dwarf Music (UK), 1968:
+Bob Dylan/The Band - "Basement Tapes" acetates/test pressings, Sunset Sound Recorders (USA); Feldmans/Dwarf Music (UK)/IBC Recording Studios (UK), 1968:

-US acetate side 1, scan by Arie de Reus
+US test pressing side 1, scan by Arie de Reus

 R-0545 Too Much Of Nothing - alternate take to the officially released track, recorded at Big Pink, West Saugerties, NY, Jul-Oct 1967